itz4blitz/Registration-Page/README.md

 # Static Registration Page

-An HTML & CSS registration page created to demonstrate the usage of HTML and CSS to create a functional webpage with form elements and styling.
+An HTML & CSS registration page created using HTML and CSS.
+The purpose of this exercise was to create a static webpage with form elements and styling from a reference image.

 ## Installation